michelc/QuickHtml/readme.md

 ### robots.md

-QuickHtml can generate a "robots.txt" file in the `docs` folder when your `src` folder a file named "robots.md", with the following template:
+QuickHtml can generate a "robots.txt" file in the `docs` folder when your `src` folder contains a file named "robots.md", with the following template:

 ```
 User-agent: *